Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 The highest aim of any disciple of Jesus Christ is to help seekers to discover Him.

 Although this is a longer article, we cannot cover every possible aspect of the way of salvation. enough books to fill a library have been written on the topics covered.
-Therefore, this article offers specific examples to show:
+At a 10,000 ft level, this article will attempt to answer 3 questions: What did Jesus Christ claim about Himself?
+What proof did Jesus Christ offer to back his claim?
+And, what purpose was it that Jesus Christ came to fulfill?

 The Way of Salvation: Discipleship